ethz-asl/dataset2bag/README.md

 ## Depth images

 The converter expects a directory where depth images should be stored.
-Depth images are read in alphabetical order.
+Images are read in alphabetical order.

 For reading images, the corresponding timestamp of each image is expected.
 This is supplied in a file containing this data.

 Example:

     dataset2bag --depth=depth_original --calib=calibration.txt --timestamps=timestamps.txt -o out.bag

+## Mask images

+The converter expects a directory where instance mask images should be stored.
+Images are read in alphabetical order.
+The converter will use the masks to extract colored pointclouds of the ground truth instances from the RGB-D frames.

+For reading images, the corresponding timestamp of each image is expected.
+This is supplied in a file containing this data.

+Example:

+    dataset2bag --masks=mask_id --depth=depth_original --images=img --calib=calibration.txt --timestamps=timestamps.txt -o out.bag

 ### Camera Calibration Syntax